svedova/vsk-me/src/content/programming/all-in-one-ssr-ssg-spa-api.md

  }
 ```

 Now, if you run `npm run dev`, you'll see that a development server is spawned.
 However, when you visit http://localhost:5173 it won't work because we still miss the `src/entry-server.js` file.
 I want to avoid getting into the details of how to implement that file because the possibilities are endless.
+It's basically up to you.
 The idea is simple, though.
-You just need to return the head properties (for SEO) and the rendered content.
+You need to return the head properties (for SEO) and the rendered content.
 Here's an example:

 ```js
 import { renderToString } from "react-dom/server";